krzychb/toit-samples/climate-tft/README.md

 ### All Pieces Together

 Having individual pieces of hardware and software checked, its time to put all of them together into the final application.
-As stated at the beginning, the application would show temperature, relative humidity and barometric pressure an TFT display.
+As stated at the beginning, the application would show temperature, relative humidity and barometric pressure on a TFT display.

 Let's begin with preparation of layout of information shown on the screen.
 To make the text visible from the distance we are going to use relatively big font and icon sizes: